Overview of Species Information for All Named Theraphosidae Divided by Subfamily

 (i.e., "Mombassa starburst" or

-They're from east-central Africa (primarily Tanzania and Kenya), are generally smaller than average South American tarantulas, and many individuals can be quite defensive.
+They're from east-central Africa (primarily Tanzania and Kenya), are generally smaller than the average tarantula, and many individuals can be quite defensive.
 They range in color from charcoal gray to golden tawny brown.
 They're fast

-and sometimes they like to burrow.
-Other times, a formerly burrowing individual will desire to live in a tree.
+and sometimes they like to burrow and other times a formerly burrowing individual will desire to live in a tree!

 They grow fast and are easy to breed and care for, yet their speed and prediliction for snippitiness puts them in the yellow category.
 They're not in the red category because, well, they're just so easy to keep and control.